31 Loring St, Duxbury, MA 02332, USA

 Owned By: Town of Duxbury, Town of Kingston

-Large scenic property with 2 miles of trails through woodlands and meadows, plus spectacular views of Kingston Bay.
-The southern terminus of the Bay Circuit Trail.
+Bay Farm Conservation Area is a large scenic property with 2 miles of trails through woodlands and meadows, plus spectacular views of Kingston Bay.
+Located on the Duxbury/Kingston town line, it is the southern terminus of the Bay Circuit Trail.
+It is jointly owned by the towns of Duxbury and Kingston and the MA Department of Environmental Protection.
 Stroller-friendly in some sections.

 Features